enkidevs/curriculum/Web/HTML/media/audio.md

 </audio>
 ```

-In the first example we have added a song and specified a file format through the `source/type` attributes.
+In the first example, we have added a song and specified a file format through the `source/type` attributes.

 In the second example above, we have added an audio player with the same song, but 3 different file formats.
-These 3, `.mp3`,`.ogg` and `.wav` are the current supported formats for most browsers.
+These 3, `.mp3`,`.ogg` and `.wav` are currently the supported formats for most browsers.

 Adding more file formats is good for when a browser can't play a particular file format, so when it can't load it goes down to try the second one, and later the third.

-Adding the `controls` attribute allows the browser to offer controlls to the user for play/pause playback, increase/decrease volume buttons and audio playback.
+Adding the `controls` attribute allows the browser to offer controls to the user for play/pause playback, increase/decrease volume buttons, and audio playback.

 ---
 ## Practice